-Finding your career direction doesn't happen overnight; it requires some effort on your part.
-Whether you have ideas for your career path or are quite uncertain, there are simple steps to take and interesting tools to use that will help you make sense of the many career and life options available.
+Finding a career path doesn't just happen.
+Whether students have ideas for their career path or are uncertain, simple steps and interesting tools can help them make sense of the many career and life options available.

 Kuder Journey Program

 Picture yourself entering a party.
-The room is full of six general groups of people, clustered about the room.
+The room is full of six general groups of people.
 Choose which of these groups you would most like to join for conversation first, second, and third.
 Then, click on the links of your choices to learn about careers, majors, and activities that students with these interests often pursue.

 People with athletic or mechanical ability who prefer to work with objects, tools, machines, animals, or plants, or to be outdoors